Fort Canning Park – An Overview For Families

 Image Credit: Nparks.gov.sg

-Jubilee Park is the best place at Fort Canning Park for kids to run around and have fun playing in its well-designed playground.
+Jubilee Park is the best place at Fort Canning Park for little boys and girls to run around and have fun playing in its well-designed playground.
 Kids can choose from 4 slides of varying excitement, swings, seesaws, and obstacle courses.
-There’s even a climbing net with an exciting (but safe and enclosed) rope bridge.
+There is even a climbing net with an exciting (but safe and enclosed) rope bridge.
 If kids still have excess energy, they can burn it off by running across the grassed areas that abound in Jubilee Park.
 Moreover, the Jubilee Park Playground is great for taking your kids’ sincere and careless photos.

 Explore Fort Canning Centre

 The Fort Canning Centre was originally an army barracks but later became an arts centre.
-After a major re-development, the Fort Canning Centre became a heritage museum that introduces visitors to Fort Canning’s history and natural history over the last 7 centuries (find more information about Fort Canning Heritage Gallery above).
-The Fort Canning Centre building is impressive both outside and inside – it’s like Fort Canning Park’s gem.
+In the 1990s, Fort Canning Centre was even home to two of Singapore’s prominent arts groups – the Singapore Dance Theatre and Theatre Works.
+After a major re-development, the Fort Canning Centre became a heritage museum that introduces visitors to Fort Canning Park’s history and natural history over the last 7 centuries (find more information about the park’s Heritage Gallery above).
+The Fort Canning Centre building is impressive both outside and inside – it’s like Fort Canning’s gem.

 In addition to fascinating heritage tours and recreational facilities, Fort Canning Park also serves as a concert venue.
-Shakespeare in the Park by SRT, various art festivals, open-air cinemas, and even Ballet Under the Stars performances – Fort Canning Park has already hosted a wide variety of outdoor events and activities for everyone and continues to do so.
+Shakespeare in the Park at Fort Canning by SRT, various art festivals, open-air cinemas, and even Ballet Under the Stars performances – the park has already hosted a wide variety of outdoor events and activities for everyone and continues to do so.

-Although there are plenty of dining options just outside Fort Canning Park, including everything from hawker centres to French cafés, there are three places to eat within the park’s grounds.
+Although there are plenty of dining options just outside the park, including everything from hawker centres to French cafés, there are several places to enjoy delicious food within Fort Canning Park’s grounds.

 Tiong Bahru Bakery